 Wait for the leaderboard.
 Public benchmarks with open submissions (FrontierCode on BenchLM, SWE-Bench Verified) will populate with new model scores within days.
 Those numbers, normalized by the same evaluation setup across models, are more reliable than launch-day press releases.

 FrontierCode itself is the most interesting artifact here.
-A benchmark where the best model scores 13% [BenchLM] on the hard tier, with an 81% lower false-positive rate than SWE-Bench Pro [Cognition], addresses a real gap in how the field evaluates code generation.
+A benchmark where the best model now scores 29.3% [BenchLM] on the hard tier, with an 81% lower false-positive rate than SWE-Bench Pro [Cognition], addresses a real gap in how the field evaluates code generation.
+Fable 5’s jump from Opus 4.8’s 13.4% to 29.3% is the largest single-generation Diamond improvement recorded so far, and Diamond still has substantial headroom before the saturation risk that affects SWE-Bench Verified becomes a concern.

 Frequently Asked Questions